DiamondGotCat/Azuki.ai/README.md

 - Help Coding (with Pull Requests)

 ### How to help (Very Hard) - Lend me the machine for free
-I'm trying to make more professional models (Mikata AI), but I can't make them with the machine I have.
+I'm trying to make more professional models (Hinode AI), but I can't make them with the machine I have.
 If you can lend me your machine for free, please let me know with [email](mailto:chii@kamu.jp).

 ## Base